Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 1. Select the **configuration** container.
 1. Open `benchmark-test.txt` and confirm it contains the name of the test summary file from the baseline model.

-## Confirm the training workflow results
+### Confirm the training workflow results

-When you merge a pull request that includes training data updates, the **SpeechTrainDataCICD** GitHub Actions workflow will run.
 Much of the **SpeechTrainDataCICD** workflow is the same as when building the baseline model.
 The key difference is that the WER of the new model is compared to the WER of the benchmark model, including:

 * **WER is better than the benchmark** - The training workflow will pass if the new model has a better WER than the benchmark model.
 The test summary from the new model will replace the benchmark results in `benchmark-test.txt`.
 The workflow will create a release and endpoint for the new model.
 * **WER is worse than the benchmark** - The workflow fails if the new model's WER is worse than the benchmark model's WER.
 In this case, the new model will be deleted and the workflow will exit without creating a release and endpoint for the new model.

 To view the results of this workflow, follow the training workflow confirmation steps from [Test the baseline model](2-test-the-baseline-model.md#Confirm-the-Workflow-Results).

 As a part of the **release** job, there is a step in place which deletes all but the 5 latest models of the current model kind.

-**Deleting an endpoint should be a manual process because deleting an endpoint has larger ramifications than deleting a model**.
-Models will not be deleted if they are attached to an endpoint.
+If models are attached to an endpoint, they won't be deleted since deleting an endpoint should be a manual process.

 ## Next steps